-Another testimonial by Kelly S. said, “Our family expanded with twin boys in June of 2021.
+Kelly S. said, “Our family expanded with twin boys in June of 2021.
 The strain of taking care of two newborns and their 3-year-old brother was overwhelming to say the least.
-Having such a wonderful meal delivered was a welcome relief for my husband and I. Sometimes a little spot of kindness and warmth is all you need to push through that week and it certainly helped brighten our day.”
+Having such a wonderful meal delivered was a welcome relief for my husband and me.
+Sometimes a little spot of kindness and warmth is all you need to push through that week and it certainly helped brighten our day.”

-“I’ve seen reasons that run the gamut; everything from families who have taken in additional family members to pregnant women craving dairy,” Petersen said of the requests she’s receive.
-However, she noted that recently, the main reason for a lasagna request has been food insecurity due to the rising costs of everything from pasta to gas.
+“I’ve seen reasons that run the gamut; everything from families who have taken in additional family members to pregnant women craving dairy,” Petersen said of the requests she’s received.
+However, she noted that recently the main reason for a lasagna request has been food insecurity due to the rising costs of everything from pasta to gas.

 She added a bit of a call to action for anyone interested in this endeavor.
 “We are always looking for more chefs in all of the counties I oversee.
 Each chef chooses how frequently they’d like to cook and how far they’d like to travel; some sign up to provide a meal just once and others sign up to provide meals weekly.
 Chefs can ‘pause’ themselves as needed and determine when they’d like to be available again...
 I will be happy to answer any questions readers may have; my email address [firstname.lastname@example.org] is the best way to reach me.”